 Nancy Deihl, Chair of the Department of Art and Art Professions, is a historian of fashion who specializes in the period from the mid-19th century to the present, concentrating on the American fashion industry.
 With many years of experience in the field of modern and contemporary art, she is particularly interested in connections between fashion and art practices.
 She has been with the art department since 2003 as Director of Costume Studies.
 She previously taught at Fashion Institute of Technology.
 Deihl co-authored, with Daniel James Cole, The History of Modern Fashion (2015: Laurence King) and is the editor of The Hidden History of American Fashion: Rediscovering 20th-Century Women Designers (2018: Bloomsbury).
 Other writing and editorial projects include guest editorship and numerous contributions to Grove Art Online/Oxford Art Online; an article on the fashion and costume designer Zelda Wynn Valdes for Oxford's African American National Biography; articles in Vestoj and The Conversation.
 Her chapter on modernist fashion of the 1920s appeared in Charles Sheeler: Fashion, Photography, and Sculptural Form (2017: James A. Michener Art Museum).
 "Slippery Slopes: Skiing, Fashion, and Intrigue in 1960s Film," co-authored with Marilyn Cohen, appeared in Leisure Cultures and the Making of Modern Ski Resorts (2019: Palgrave).
 Deihl contributed a chapter on the American fashion designer Wesley Tann to Black Designers in American Fashion (forthcoming in 2021: Bloomsbury).
 She lectures widely on fashion history topics and is frequently consulted by the press.
 Deihl received her MA in Costume Studies from New York University in 2002.

 Rachel Lifter joined the MA Costume Studies program in fall 2020 as Clinical Assistant Professor and Program Director.
-She is an expert in the social and cultural analysis of fashion, with a specific focus on popular fashion cultures.
-Professor Lifter is the author of Fashioning Indie: Popular Fashion, Music and Gender (Bloomsbury 2019), which charts the gendered and racialized transformation of indie from British music subculture to international fashion phenomenon.
-Her writing also appears in Communicating Fashion Brands (Routledge 2020), Fashion Stylists (Bloomsbury 2020), Fashioning Professionals (Bloomsbury 2018), Fashion Cultures Revisited (Routledge 2013) and the exhibition catalogue for “Clash – Resistance in Fashion” (Herning Museum of Contemporary Art, 2014).
-Professor Lifter’s current projects focus on the USPS letter carrier uniform and the impact of the AIDS epidemic on New York’s fashion industry.
+She writes histories with a focus on fashion’s social and cultural dimensions.
+Her current book-length project, tentatively titled “The Lost Generation,” is an attempt to create a social biography of a generation of fashion industry professionals who were affected by the AIDS epidemic.
+She is also the co-creator of the Smithsonian National Postal Museum’s Postal Workwear Oral History Project; about this work she wrote with two colleagues from the NPM’s curatorial department a chapter for the edited volume Fashion in American Life (Bloomsbury, forthcoming 2024).
+Dr. Lifter is the author of Fashioning Indie: Popular Fashion, Music, and Gender (Bloomsbury 2019), which charts the gendered and racialized transformation of indie from British music subculture to international fashion phenomenon.
+Her writing also appears in Communicating Fashion Brands (Routledge 2020), Fashion Stylists (Bloomsbury 2020), Fashioning Professionals (Bloomsbury 2018), Fashion Cultures Revisited (Routledge 2013) and the exhibition catalogue for “Clash –Resistance in Fashion” (Herning Museum of Contemporary Art, 2014).
 Previously, she held faculty positions at Parsons School of Design (2013-2020) and London College of Fashion (2008-2013) and was the Reviews and Open Space editor of the International Journal of Fashion Studies from 2014-2017.

 Magali An Berthon is a French-Vietnamese textile historian focusing on Southeast Asian textiles and silk in particular, local craft cultures, and sustainable processes, also incorporating filmmaking in her practice.
 After earning an MFA in textile design at the National School of Decorative Arts in Paris and working for the fashion industry for nearly ten years, she studied Fashion and Textile Studies at FIT in New York on a Fulbright Fellowship in 2014.
 She continued with one year of fellowship at the textile curatorial department at Cooper Hewitt Design Museum.
 She is currently completing a PhD in History of Design at the Royal College of Art in London, exploring the dynamics of silk heritage in contemporary Cambodia.
 In parallel she is an adjunct instructor teaching Textile Studies at the NYU Costume Studies program and other universities in New York.
 Her recent projects include: Tissus & Artisans du Monde (World Textiles & Artisans) web-documentary, The Creative Resource Book: Crafting Laos and Cambodia, Singapore: ASEF Foundation, 2019, ‘Artisans Angkor: Reclaiming Cambodian Silk Crafts under French Patronage (1992-2017)’ in Journal of Textile Design and Research Practice vol.7 (1), May 2019.